Tobacco Education Coalition

 One of TEC’s priority areas is to eliminate tobacco sales in pharmacies and health care settings.
 TEC members visited pharmacies in San Mateo County that have committed to being tobacco-free.
 Each pharmacy was awarded a letter of appreciation from State Senator Jerry Hill and a Commendation from the San Mateo County Board of Supervisors.
 Below are a couple photos from our appreciation visits.

 An additional project that the Tobacco Education Coalition is involved in is the Healthy Stores for a Healthy Community Campaign.
 As part of the campaign, 599 retailers in San Mateo County were surveyed on alcohol, tobacco, and nutrition.
-Click here to access the data visualization/scores of the stores surveyed.

 If you have any questions about our major initiatives, or if you would like to assist us in reaching our goals, please contact us at (650) 573-3777 or firstname.lastname@example.org.